zendframework/zf2-documentation/docs/languages/en/modules/zend.test.phpunit.rst

 This functionality is provided via ``Zend\Dom\Query``, and integrated into a set of 'Query' assertions.
 Each of these assertions takes as their first argument a CSS selector, with optionally additional arguments and/or an error message, based on the assertion type.
-You can find the rules for writing the CSS selectors in the ``Zend\Dom\Query`` theory of operation chapter.
+You can find the rules for writing the CSS selectors in the ``Zend\Dom\Query`` :ref:`Theory of Operation <zend.dom.query.operation>` chapter.
 Query assertions include:

 * ``assertQuery($path)``: assert that one or more DOM elements matching the given CSS selector are present.